shwina/still-magic/_chapters_en/intro.md

 permalink: "/en/intro/"
 title: "Introduction"
 questions:
--   "What is tidy code?"
+-   "What is computational competence?"
 -   "What is the scope of this training?"
 objectives:
 -   "Explain the difference between open science, reproducible research, and computational competence."